eddieshengyuwang/project_ada_akbar/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

--Deadline 1, 10 Nov: Merging Panama Paper sources with top 2000 companies and carry out descriptive statistics on number of companies that have gone offshore during the years, distribution of companies listed per country, checking how many of the top 2000 companies listed are in the Panama Papers
+ - Deadline 1, 10 Nov: Merging Panama Paper sources with top 2000 companies and carry out descriptive statistics on number of companies that have gone offshore during the years, distribution of companies listed per country, checking how many of the top 2000 companies listed are in the Panama Papers
--Deadline 2, 17 Nov: Select the top companies present in the Panama Papers and draft a model to estimate the amount if resources they take out from their countries based on their profit/ market-share.
+ - Deadline 2, 17 Nov: Select the top companies present in the Panama Papers and draft a model to estimate the amount if resources they take out from their countries based on their profit/ market-share.
 In this way the pipeline will be completed
--Deadline 3, 25 Nov: Investigate the possibility of making a network of biggest intermediators using the nodes provided in the data using a graph database
+ - Deadline 3, 25 Nov: Investigate the possibility of making a network of biggest intermediators using the nodes provided in the data using a graph database

 # Questions for TAa